-- Authorized by the Utah Antidiscrimination & Labor Division (UALD) in writing.

-- Under careful supervision, in connection with or following the completion of:
+- Authorized by the Utah Antidiscrimination & Labor Division (UALD) in writing. - Under careful supervision, relating to or following the completion of:

 - an apprenticeship;

 - vocational training; or

 - a rehabilitation program.

 LIMITS ON OCCUPATIONS

 With the consent of the minor's parent, guardian or custodian, there are no age limitations to work in: